-There are two monuments to Daniel’s Brigade at Gettysburg, one northwest of town on Oak Hill (Tour map: North Confederate Avenue) and the second southeast of town on East Confederate Avenue (Tour map: East Confederate Avenue).
+There are two monuments to Daniel’s Brigade at Gettysburg, one northwest of town on Oak Hill (North Confederate Avenue tour map) and the second southeast of town on East Confederate Avenue (East Confederate Avenue tour map).

 The brigade was commanded at the Battle of Gettysburg by Brigadier General Junius Daniel (USMA ’51) from North Carolina, who had served several years in the army before resigning to become a planter in Louisiana.

 July 1.
 The Brigade formed the right of Division and its line extended from Forney Field to the railroad near the McPherson Barn.
 The regiments did not at first move together nor attack the same troops.
 The 43rd and 53rd Regiments aided by O’Neal’s 3rd Alabama and Iverson’s 12th North Carolina attacked the Union line in the Sheads and Forney Field.
 The 45th Regiment and 2nd Battalion fought the 2nd Brigade 3rd Division First Corps near the railroad cuts and being joined by the 32nd Regiment and other troops compelled retreat.
 The regiments fought under a heavy artillery fire.
 The Brigade was reunited and lost heavily in the struggle which dislodged the Union forces from Seminary Ridge.